nts-dev/nts-programs-v0.1/README.md

 ## Installation

-Open a new terminal window and navigate to the server root and clone the programs run the follwing command :
+Open a new terminal window and navigate to the server root and clone the programs run the follwing command:

 `git clone --recurse-submodules https://github.com/nts-dev/nts-programs.git`

 ### Set up the application database